Storm Prediction Center: Operational risk levels

 A moderate risk day indicates that more widespread and/or more dangerous severe weather is possible, with significant severe weather often more likely.
 Numerous tornadoes (some of which may be strong and potentially long-track), more widespread or severe wind damage (often with gusts over 80 mph) and/or very large/destructive hail (up to or exceeding 3 in in diameter) could occur.
 Major events, such as large tornado outbreaks or widespread straight-line wind events, are sometimes also possible on moderate risk days, but with greater uncertainty.
 Moderate risk days are not terribly uncommon, and typically occur several times a month during the peak of the severe weather season, and occasionally at other times of the year.
 Slight and enhanced risk areas typically surround areas under a moderate risk, where the threat is lower.

 A high risk day indicates a considerable likelihood of significant to extreme severe weather, generally a major tornado outbreak or (much less often) an extreme derecho event.
 On these days, the potential exists for extremely severe and life-threatening weather.
 This includes a large number of tornadoes - many of which will likely be strong to violent and on the ground for a half-hour or longer, or widespread and very destructive straight-line winds, likely in excess of 100 mph.
 Hail cannot verify or produce a high risk on its own, although such a day usually involves a threat for widespread very large and damaging hail as well.
 Many of the most prolific severe weather days were high risk days.
 Such days are rare; a high risk is typically issued (at the most) only a few times each year (see List of Storm Prediction Center high risk days).
 High risk areas are usually surrounded by a larger moderate risk area, where uncertainty is greater or the threat is somewhat lower.

 The Storm Prediction Center began asking for public comment on proposed categorical additions to the Day 1-3 Convective Outlooks on April 21, 2014, for a two-month period.
 The Storm Prediction Center broadened this system beginning on October 22, 2014 by adding two new risk categories to the three used originally.
 The new categories that were added are a "marginal risk" (replacing the "SEE TEXT" contours, see below) and an "enhanced risk".
 The latter is used to delineate areas where severe weather will occur that would fall under the previous probability criteria of an upper-end slight risk, but do not warrant the issuance of a moderate risk.
 In order from least to greatest threat, these categories are ranked as: marginal, slight, enhanced, moderate, and high.

+Conditional Intensity Groups (CIG)

+In January 2026, the Storm Prediction Center outlined three additional "conditional" risk levels that were implemented in March of the same year.
+These three levels, titled CIG1, CIG2, and CIG3, are utilized to communicate increasing intensity of significant severe weather hazards on a conditional basis.